The Easy Styling Trick I Use To Make My Ballet Flats Fall-Appropriate

-I've never been one for seasonally appropriate footwear.
-Sure, I *could* take the easy route and wear comfortably warm boots in the fall and breezy sandals in the summer, but I prefer to give myself more of a challenge by making my favorite shoes transcend seasons, regardless of their intended use.
+Though I don’t exactly consider myself a fashion rebel, I’ve never followed the rules when it comes to seasonally appropriate footwear.
+Sure, I could take the easy route and wear comfortably warm boots in the winter and breezy sandals in the summer.
+However, I prefer to give myself more of a challenge by making my favorite shoes transcend seasons, regardless of their intended use.
 Case in point: ballet flats, which I wear all year round, come snow or sunshine.
 Sure, they may seem like a warm-weather-only shoe, but hear me out — styling ballet flats for fall (or any of the colder months, really) can be done.
 All it takes is a few simple tricks.

 Once you have the right shoes, the rest is easy.
 Up ahead, six styling tricks I personally rely on to keep ballet flats in my rotation year-round.

-It’s hard to change out of your sweats when fall rolls around, but adding a pair of flats means you don’t have to just to look polished.
-A sleek pair will elevate the look — just pair them with pieces *slightly* more fancy, like a minimalist sweatshirt and knit leggings.
+It’s hard to change out of your sweats when fall rolls around, but adding a pair of flats means you don’t have to in order to look polished.
+A sleek style will elevate the look — just combine them with pieces *slightly* more fancy, like a minimalist sweatshirt and knit leggings or pants.

 Once you've reached the actually cold portion of fall, leaving any part of your foot exposed to the elements feels like a questionable decision.
-That's not to say you can't wear flats then, though; you'll just want to make sure you cover the area of your foot that your flats don't protect — and you can easily do that with socks.
-Just choose a pair of ballet flats that are slightly large on you or pair your shoes with thin socks so that the fit isn't uncomfortable, and you've got an updated take on classic footwear that's not only warm, but unexpectedly chic.
+That's not to say you can't wear flats then, though.
+You'll just want to make sure you cover the area of your foot that your flats don't protect — and you can easily do that with socks.
+Simply choose ballet flats that are slightly large on you or pair your shoes with thin socks so that the fit isn't uncomfortable, and you've got an updated take on classic footwear that's not only warm, but unexpectedly chic.

 Heavier, more luxe textures in your outfit will make up for the slightly summery style of ballet flats, and the more you incorporate into your outfit, the merrier.
-I personally love a snakeskin shoe for fall, and pairing it with pieces like my go-to leather jacket make the look feel perfectly seasonal.
+I personally love a snakeskin or croc-effect shoe for fall, and pairing it with pieces like my go-to leather jacket makes the look feel perfectly seasonal.

-Nothing says fall like a range of orange, red, and brown hues, and styling your outfits around this color palette is a super-simple way to ensure your flats fit right into your autumnal look — bonus points if you include some of those luxe textures, like velvet and faux crocodile.
+Nothing says fall like a range of orange, red, golden yellow, and brown hues, and styling your outfits around this color palette is a super-simple way to ensure your flats fit right into your autumnal look.
+(Bonus points if you include some of those luxe textures like cashmere, suede, or leather.)

 This article was originally published on